 These charges include \$65.3 of cash costs related to change of control agreements, option and restricted stock payments, and other employee termination costs for 88 corporate GSX employees.
-Substantially all scheduled terminations and payments were complete by December 31, 1998.
+Substantially all scheduled terminations and payments were completed by December 31, 1998.
 Additionally, a \$4.0 charge was recorded for the GSX corporate headquarters building, which was closed in late 1998.
 The charge principally represents rental costs until the lease termination in early 2000 (\$2.4) and non-transferable property write downs (\$1.6).
+The termination of corporate employees and closure of the headquarters building were necessary to eliminate duplicative corporate personnel and facilities created by the Merger.